Anxiety is a frequently used term to express worry and concern about things that might happen.

 One non-pharmacological strategy to decrease anxiety is Progressive Muscle Relaxation (PMR).
 PMR is a technique whereby an individual tenses the muscles in a particular part of the body, holds the tension for a short duration, and then releases.
 The individual then moves to the next part of the body, usually in an ascending (head to foot) or descending fashion.
 Another non-pharmacological method often used to reduce anxiety is cognitive therapy.
 This is either used alone or within the wider management protocol framework (e.g., Cognitive Behavioral Therapy).

-While cognitive therapy might sound expensive, here, the term ‘therapy’ can be thought of as a series of techniques.
+While cognitive therapy might sound expensive, here, the term ‘therapy’ can be a series of techniques.
 Many of these techniques can be safely and effectively deployed by the individual.
-While not an exclusive list, two commonly used cognitive techniques for anxiety are cognitive restructuring and constructive worry time.
+While not an exclusive list, two common cognitive techniques for anxiety are cognitive restructuring and constructive worry time.

 Cognitive restructuring involves the individual identifying irrational or unhelpful thoughts or beliefs related to their anxiety.
 They then challenge the validity of those thoughts, using their own experiences and knowledge.
 Constructive worry time is a technique whereby individuals give themselves an amount of time to express their worries and concerns.
-This is usually done by writing them down.
+They usually do this by writing them down.
 The individual then identifies the extent to which each worry and concern can be managed.
 These three non-pharmacological techniques have been shown to be helpful in the context of anxiety in several studies.

 Tip’s for a good night’s sleep